 Welcome to the Juror Information landing page.
-Please utilize the navigation links on the left, or the blue dropdown menu above.
+Please utilize the navigation links on the left, or the dropdown menu above.
 For additional information about jury service and answers to frequently asked questions, contact the Jury Department:

 WARNING: Jury Scams

 In recent months, United States courts have learned that scammers are attempting to trick citizens into providing personal information or money over the phone or by email.
 The scam often involves a claim or threat that the prospective juror will be prosecuted for a crime if they do not pay a fine or if they fail to comply with jury service.
 These false claims are used to coerce citizens into providing confidential data, which could lead to identity theft or fraud.
 Please be aware that scammers may use the names of legitimate judicial officers, courts and law enforcement personnel to lend authenticity to their illegal activity.

 In some scams, citizens are asked to provide confidential information, such as Social Security numbers, dates of birth, mother’s maiden name, etc. In others, citizens are told that there is a warrant for their arrest and they are asked to pay a fine.
 One scam affecting citizens in Maryland threatened to arrest jurors if they did not purchase a debit card and pay $500.
 Some email scams ask jurors to follow links that entice jurors to provide personal information in what is purported to be an online juror questionnaire.

 Here are some facts that can help you identify fraudulent calls and emails: